 Another Pomeranian Myth is the Term Throwback Pomeranian

-Pictured above the type of Pomeranian puppy sold via pet shops, newspaper advertisements, back yard breeders etc.
+Pictured above is the type of Pomeranian puppy sold via pet shops, newspaper advertisements, backyard breeders, etc.

 A throwback Pomeranian breeder is often a puppy farm or what is referred to as a backyard breeder.
 If this is the type you favor consider researching the German Spitz.
 Puppies of this breed seem to be easier to locate and sell for much less than Pomeranian puppies.
-These bigger type dogs are also more suited to families with young children.
+These bigger types of dogs are also more suited to families with young children.

 As a Pomeranian lover, I consider ALL Pomeranians to be BEAUTIFUL and special little individuals.
 The purpose of this article is to help people looking to buy a Pom puppy and to provide information so these people are able to purchase exactly the type of dog they desire.

 Copyright Pomeranian.org.
 All Rights Reserved.